MerkulovDaniil/optim/docs/theory/Matrix_calculus.md

 The guru approach implies formulating a set of simple rules, which allows you to calculate derivatives just like in a scalar case.
 It might be convinient to use the differential notation here.

 ### Differentials
-After obtaining the differential notaion of $df$ we can retrieve the gradient using following formula:
+After obtaining the differential notation of $df$ we can retrieve the gradient using following formula:

 $$
 df(x) = \langle \nabla f(x), dx\rangle